 How to Find Out the Full Amount of Your SSDI Benefits

-- You must have earned enough work credits by paying into Social Security
+- Meet the SSA’s work requirement, meaning you have earned enough work credits by paying into Social Security through your employment history

-- You must meet the SSA’s disability definition and have been disabled (or be expected to be disabled) for at least a year
+- Meet the SSA’s disability definition and have been disabled (or be expected to be disabled) for at least 12 months or for a condition expected to result in death

-- You must be unable to earn substantial gainful activity (SGA)
+- Be unable to engage in substantial gainful activity (SGA)

 The more you can show how your condition is disabling, the better your chances of approval.
 Even if you qualify, the SSA could deny your application due to a lack of information.